FF - Naming of Facilities or Events

 - The Superintendent of Schools will direct that news releases be distributed to local news media announcing the intent to name a facility, space, or event and inviting members of the community to suggest names either by writing to the Superintendent of Schools or by appearing before the Committee at its next regular meeting.

 - At the first regular meeting of the Committee following the initial announcement, members of the community may appear before the Committee to have the opportunity to present their suggestions.
-The Superintendent of Schools shall present other names which have been submitted to him/her by his/her staff and by members of the community not present at the meeting.
+The Superintendent of Schools shall present other names which have been submitted to him/her/them by his/her/their staff and by members of the community not present at the meeting.

 The following procedure shall be followed when there is a formal request to have a facility, space, or event dedicated to an individual: